rwadalebsar/project1/README.md

 3. **Implementation**: The backend processes tank level readings and identifies unusual patterns that might indicate sensor malfunctions, leaks, or other issues.

+4. **User Feedback System**: The system incorporates a feedback mechanism that allows users to:
+   - Mark false positive anomalies as normal
+   - Report missed anomalies that the system didn't detect
+   - Improve the model's accuracy over time through continuous learning

+5. **Adaptive Learning**: The anomaly detection model adapts based on user feedback:
+   - Readings marked as normal are excluded from future anomaly detection
+   - The system learns patterns of normal behavior specific to each tank
+   - False positive reduction improves alert quality and reduces alert fatigue

 ## Future Enhancements

 1. **Database Integration**: Replace the JSON file storage with a proper database (PostgreSQL, MongoDB, etc.)